Activity note: Hotel check-in available from 3:00 p.m.

 Evening: Our speaker from the museum will tell us about the family homestead, growing up in the Yampa Valley, and changing life in the area.
 Afterwards, we’ll travel to the hotel for the rest of the evening at leisure.

-Activity note: Walking about 1/2 mile total for the day; gravel or paved paths, steps and inclines at National Monument.
-Driving approx. 200 miles total; about 2.5 hours in both morning and afternoon with stops.
+Activity note: Walking about 1&1/2 miles total for the day; gravel or paved paths, steps and inclines at National Monument.
+Driving approx. 300 miles total; about 3 hours in both morning and afternoon with stops.

 Breakfast: At the hotel, we’ll have a hot buffet with choice of breads, cereal, fruit, hot eggs, hot breakfast meat, other hot items, yogurt, juice, and coffee.

 Morning: We’ll start out by traveling west from Craig on US Highway 50 to Dinosaur National Monument.
 After being closed for over 5 years the Quarry Exhibit Hall located over the world famous Carnegie Dinosaur Quarry has reopened.
 The exhibit hall allows visitors to view the wall of approximately 1,500 dinosaur bones.
 The facility also features exhibits on life during the late Jurassic Period.
 A Park Ranger will explain the importance of the park and the conflicts with encroaching oil and natural gas production in the area.
 The Yampa and Green Rivers join deep within the National Monument.
 Local legend has it that Butch Cassidy and the Sundance Kid were frequent visitors of the Bassett sisters whose family homesteaded in what has now become part of the National Monument.
 On the other hand, Dinosaur National Monument's cultural history dates back at least 10,000 years.
-Indian rock art in the form of petroglyphs and pictographs reveal evidence of the first people who resided here.
+Indian rock art reveals evidence of the first people who resided here.
 The Fremont Indians lived in the canyons of Dinosaur National Monument 800 - 1,200 years ago.
-Following the Fremont were the Ute and Shoshone, who still inhabit communities in the area today.
+Following the Fremont were the Ute and Shoshone.
 Spanish explorers crossed the region in the 1700s.
 In the 1800s, settlers from Europe and the eastern United States arrived in the area and left their mark on the landscape with their homesteads.
 The Yampa and Green Rivers provide water for survival in the arid country.
 Those who had access to the rivers and a constant flow of water survived, while others dried up with drought and moved away.
 Now, many of the remains of homesteads are found alongside the Indian art work of the past.

 Lunch: At a local museum in Rangely, we’ll have a catered buffet lunch including coffee, tea, lemonade, and water.
 We will have time to view the unique exhibit.